Master of Arts in Cinema Studies

 San Francisco, CA 94132

+The Master of Arts in Cinema program reviews your application for program-specific eligibility.
 Applicants must have a GPA of 3.0 or better in the last two years of undergraduate study.
 Applicants with degrees in areas other than film or media who show exceptional potential will be considered for admission to the program if they have completed at least three courses in cinema or media history and theory.
+Please upload admission materials requested by the School of Cinema in the Program Materials section of this application.

 All prospective M.A. students may contact the School’s graduate office about specific questions.
 Write: